surister/cratedb-guide/docs/admin/clustering/multi-zone-setup.rst

 Allocation awareness
 ====================

-Once you have assigned zone tags, they can be set as attributes for `shard allocation awareness`_ with the ``cluster.routing.allocation.awareness.attributes`` setting.
+Once you have assigned zone tags, they can be set as attributes for :ref:`shard allocation awareness <crate-reference:conf_routing>` with the ``cluster.routing.allocation.awareness.attributes`` setting.

 For example, use the ``zone`` tag that you just assigned to your node as an